cynteo/cab-public-docs/content/reference/api.md

 ### Check Processing Status

-You can monitor Alert Bridge processing through Azure:
+You can monitor Cynteo Alert Bridge processing through Azure:

-1. **Azure Portal** → Your Alert Bridge resource
+1. **Azure Portal** → Your Cynteo Alert Bridge resource
 2. View **Run History** to see recent alert processing
 3. Check for any failures or errors
 4. Review execution times